gputtley/INNFER/README.md

 * Plot
 * Summary

+To use the snakemake workflow manager to submit all the relevant jobs in parallel you can use `--step=SnakeMake`.
+To summarise all PDF plots made there is also `--step=MakePDFs` option.

 ## Running from Benchmark

 To initially setup the benchmark scenario data and config file, you can run the following command.